 Don't Judge a Fish by Its Skin Color

-This deep-dwelling predator is one of only two fish in its genus; the other is the skillfish.
-They live on the ocean floor and have been found at depths of more than mile below the surface.
+This deep-dwelling predator is one of only two fish in its genus.
+The other is the skillfish.
+They live on the ocean floor and have been found at depths of more than a mile below the surface.

 Its skin is charcoal gray and the fish itself doesn't look like much.
 But this fish is like a diamond ring in a plain brown wrapper.

-Sablefish live only in the North Pacific; most are caught in the Bering Sea.
+Sablefish live only in the North Pacific and most are caught in the Bering Sea.
 Thankfully, they are abundant and because sable's taste and appearance -- if not texture -- are very similar to Chilean seabass, sable is an environmentally superior choice to that seabass, which is threatened in some fisheries.

 In the kitchen, sablefish offer a striking yin-yang appearance -- creamy white flesh juxtaposed against black skin.

-One key preparation note: This fish has large pin bones, which are curved little bones that run along the fish's centerline.
-They need to be removed before you go any further.
-Do this with a pair of needle-nosed pliers.
+One note of caution, this fish has large pin bones, which are curved little bones that run along the fish's centerline.
+They need to be removed before you go any farther with your preparation.

 - On the grill.
 Again, the fat is a savior here.
 It lets you slap a sable fillet on a hot grill without worrying too much about it turning into fish jerky if you look away for too long.
-But it's fine texture means you should use a cage or at least have the grill well oiled.
+But its fine texture means you should use a cage or at least have the grill well oiled.

 - Pan roasted.
-Just a simple saute lets you savor the depth of sablefish, which offers a richer mouthfeel and longer finish than a lean fish does.
+Just a simple sauté lets you savor the depth of sablefish, which offers a richer mouthfeel and longer finish than a lean fish does.